Key Number One: How to minister in a multicultural world

 Instead, authentic churches are trans-denominational.
 They are crossing denominational lines to work with churches of other denominations with which they have missional affinity.
 These congregations work together around a common mission with little regard for theological differences.

 The same is true for online giving.
-Today, if a church doesn’t have online giving it is missing 10-20 of its potential income.
-My guess is by 2025 paper money will be on the decline and credit cards will be the primary way of exchange.
+Today, if a church doesn’t have online giving it is missing 10-20 percent of its potential income.
+My guess is that by 2025 paper money will be on the decline and credit cards will be the primary way of exchange.
 I seldom carry much money any more.

 The Internet will continue to grow until it’s the primary form of communication, information, commerce, and networking throughout the world.
 The embedded Net will be the number one way communication takes place and information is gathered in the twenty-first century.
 It could replace the fax, the postal service, and Ma Bell as we know them.

 Those who say that the cyberchurch is not authentic because it cannot offer valid community, simply have not been part of a cyber-community.
 We have watched our online forums plan face to face meetings on numerous occasions.
 Those who refuse to see the authenticity of the electronic church are no different from those who said that the printed Bible would never catch on because people could not read.

 In this global, tribal, multi-cultural world, the Internet is becoming the vehicle for both worldwide and grassroots communication.
 It promises to offer us the best chance to respect and nurture some of the most obscure languages and cultures of the world.
 The cross-cultural exchange will be enormous.
 It will allow people in the most remote areas of the world to communicate with people across the planet in different languages because of Web browsers that automatically translate languages.

 Key Number Four: Large churches will replace the efforts of denominations in the past